 - Swiss Chard

 And, of course, there’s always the option of a windowsill herb garden!
-Nothing like some fresh rosemary, basil or mint to spice up your cooking!
+Nothing like some fresh rosemary, basil, or mint to enhance your cooking!

 Start your leafy crops in the summer and allow them to mature.
 This makes it so they don’t need as much sunlight once they’re indoors (and the winter sun is spotty at best).
 They’ll be able to make do with what light is available until you’re ready to harvest.

 Soaking them once a week or so is usually enough; check the moisture level in the soil more often than that, just in case.
 If the soil is dry, water immediately.
-In order to protect your floors, countertops, shelves and other hard surfaces, be sure to put saucers under the pots.
+In order to protect your floors, countertops, shelves, and other hard surfaces, be sure to put saucers and plant mats under the pots.